BIRDEZZZ/discord-auto-purge/README.md

 (Enter delays means how frequently it'll look at your messages, the default delete delay is 2.5s though)

-# Make package.json like below if any issues
+# Make package.json like this below if any issues from default ^..^

 ```
 {